Thai Court Dissolves Key Pro-democracy Party - UrduPoint

 Future Forward has denied wrongdoing.

-A defiant Thanthorn, who has 29 court cases lodged against him and his party, told supporters "don't give up, don't stop the dream."
-"In the darkest day for Thai society, I can that I did not sit still waiting for it to explode," he added, of establishing the now-disbanded party.
+A defiant Thanathorn, who has 29 court cases lodged against him and his party, told supporters "don't give up, don't stop the dream.""In the darkest day for Thai society, I can say that I did not sit still waiting for it to explode," he added, of establishing the now-disbanded party.

 The same court has taken out several pro-democracy parties since 2008 and knocked two anti-establishment prime ministers from power.